unrealwork/axibase-collector/installation-on-docker.md

 If the user name or password contains a `$`, `&`, `#`, or `!` character, escape it with backslash `\`.

-The password must contain at least **6** characters and is subject to the following [requirements](https://github.com/axibase/atsd-docs/blob/master/administration/user-authentication.md#password-requirements).
+The password must contain at least **six** (6) characters and is subject to the following [requirements](https://github.com/axibase/atsd-docs/blob/master/administration/user-authentication.md#password-requirements).

 For example, for user `adm-dev` with the password `my$pwd` sending data to ATSD at https://10.102.0.6:8443, specify: